-So it would be very easy to be skeptical about its latest release on PS4 and XBOX ONE under the name Ultimate Evil Edition, which essentially boils down to the including the Reaper of Souls expansion and a host of improvements from the original release back on PC.
+So it would be very easy to be skeptical about its latest release on Sony PS4 and Xbox One under the name Ultimate Evil Edition, which essentially boils down to the including the Reaper of Souls expansion and a host of improvements from the original release back on PC.

-Gamestyle reviewed the first console release on PS3 and were fairly positive about the game, however we are not veterans of the series so overlooked some of the issues that others may have had.
-It will be a waste of time going over all the basics of the story and the basic controls, but if you want to read our original review then click HERE
+Gamestyle reviewed the first console release on Sony PS3 and were fairly positive about the game, however we are not veterans of the series so overlooked some of the issues that others may have had.
+It will be a waste of time going over all the basics of the story and the basic controls.

 One thing we said, was that it was a game that will eat up your life and to a degree it did that, but due to system limitations and what seemed like a lack of people playing it was generally a lonely experience, which isn’t how Diablo is best played.
 Plenty of fun could still be had, but it was missing a certain something after a while.

 That certain something was friends, with a limit of 100 maximum friends allowed on the PS3 at the time, it was very difficult to find another friend playing the game, let alone at the same time.
 However, with those limitation all but removed on the PS4 it is a whole other ball game.